guido233/alias2symlink/README.md

 However, users might encounter this situation.
 To handle this, if there is a self-reference or a reference to a parent directory, the recursion should stop and return immediately.

+## To Do

+- Implement functionality to convert symbolic links back to macOS alias files.
+- Use different methods based on the operating system to ensure compatibility and improve the utility of links across different systems.

 ## License

 This project is licensed under the MIT License.